h8/budget-manager/README.md

 * Build UberJAR: `./gradlew bootJar`

 ### Flyway
-All Flyway commands are available as Gradle tasks and will affect dev database, except the **flywayCleanTestDB** task, which will clean a test database.
+All Flyway commands are available as Gradle tasks and will affect dev database configured in *src/main/resources/application.properties*

 Migrations are run automatically on application startup.